Echinacea

 How Does It Work?

-Echinacea seems to activate chemicals in the body that decrease inflammation, which might reduce cold and flu symptoms.
+Echinacea seems to activate chemicals in the body that decrease physical strain, which might reduce cold and flu concerns.

 Laboratory research suggests that echinacea can stimulate the body's immune system, but there is no evidence that this occurs in people.